richardmz/cfg-2/Readme.md

 ### _fly.dream.cfg.Loader_

-This class provides instances to load configuration from a specified file into a _fly.dream.cfg.Config_ object.
+Its instances can be used to load configuration data from the specified file into a _fly.dream.cfg.Config_ object.

 #### Constructor